 Each exercise targets specific aspects of piano technique, such as finger coordination, hand strength, and finger speed.
 The exercises are structured to gradually increase in complexity, allowing pianists to build their skills systematically.

-These patterns often involve sequences of notes that require the pianist to use all fingers evenly, promoting balanced muscle development in the hands.
+These patterns often involve sequences of piano notes that require the pianist to use all fingers evenly, promoting balanced muscle development in the hands.
 By practicing Hanon exercises regularly, pianists can achieve a level of technical proficiency that enables them to tackle more complex pieces with ease.

 Benefits of Hanon exercises